Iran–Saudi Arabia relations: International efforts to normalize relations

-March 2023 restoration of relations
+2023 restoration of relations

 The two countries announced the resumption of relations on 10 March 2023, following a deal brokered by China.
+The deal followed several days of secret talks in Beijing by Iranian and Saudi officials.
 The agreement was signed by secretary of the Supreme National Security Council of Iran Ali Shamkhahni and Saudi Arabian national security advisor Musaed Al-Aiban.
 A joint statement announced that their embassies would re-open within two months.
 The path to the agreement was paved by five rounds of reconciliation talks that had been hosted by Iraq over several years.
-The agreement was welcomed by the United States, the United Nations Secretary General, Hezbollah, Oman, UAE, Egypt, Pakistan and Indonesia.
-Two former Israeli Prime Ministers criticized the agreement.
+The agreement was welcomed by the United States, the United Nations Secretary General, Hezbollah, Oman, UAE, Egypt, Pakistan, Russia, Indonesia and Malaysia.
+Two former Israeli Prime Ministers, Naftali Bennett and Yair Lapid, criticized the agreement.

 Under the deal, the countries would restore agreements related to security, trade, and culture.
 Under the agreement both countries agree to respect the other's sovereignty and not interfere in the internal affairs of the other.

+Following the reconciliation deal, Iranian President Ebrahim Raisi favourably received an invitation from Saudi Arabia's King Salman to visit the kingdom on 19 March 2023.
+The rapprochement deal was concluded after Iranian agreement to halt its weapon supplies to Houthi militants in Yemen and abide by the UN arms embargo, thereby opening up the possibility to push the Houthis towards a negotiated settlement with the Yemeni government.
+Saudi and US officials remarked that Iranian observance of its commitments towards de-escalating Yemeni conflict were a "litmus test" for the survival of Chinese-brokered reconciliation deal.